morristech/AndroidMVPHelper/README.md

 Contains classes for fast implementing of infinite scrolling RecyclerView lists, with optional items such as progress bars, empty and error stub views, swipe to refresh, search.

-NOTE: Use search only with retainable fragments/activities!
+NOTE: Use only with retainable fragments/activities!

 ```gradle
 repositories {